-- A data layer providing information on the vegetation cover that burned, both in pixel and CMG products, is a common request from climate users and also supports activities towards improving reporting fire-related GHG emissions to the UNFCCC.
+- A data layer providing information on the vegetation cover that burned, both in pixel and CMG products, is a common request from climate users and also supports activities towards improving reporting fire-related GHG emissions to the

+UNFCCC.
 To ensure cross-ECV consistency, the latest ESA CCI Land Cover product shall be used for this purpose.

 - Grid products shall contain a layer quantifying the observational coverage, e.g. in form of the fraction of observed area.
-Pixel products shall contain data quality information comprising a specific flagging for cloud contamination/shadow, aerosol contamination, saturation, algorithm or sensor failure, etc. To guarantee traceability, users also request pixel-based information on the sensors used when merged multi-sensor products are provided. - Users increasingly request the complementary information, which characterises the detected fires in terms of fire energy, fire temperature and fire size or the specific identification and quantification of crop residue burning.
-These requests should be considered for future algorithm developments. - A clear description of the errors, detailing which fire types are commonly missed by the product seems to be a common requirement among users.
+Pixel products shall contain data quality information comprising a specific flagging for cloud contamination/shadow, aerosol contamination, saturation, algorithm or sensor failure, etc. To guarantee traceability, users also request pixel-based information on the sensors used when merged multi-sensor products are provided. - A clear description of the errors, detailing which fire types are commonly missed by the product seems to be a common requirement among users.
 There is a particular increasing demand for a detailed characterisation of small fires missed by most satellite sensors.
 Ancillary, regional-scale products from high resolution satellite observation are expected to detect small fires which are missed by the coarser resolution satellite products and are therefore increasingly requested.

-(g) Supplementary observations of fuel consumption and the impact of fire on vegetation
+(g) Supplementary observations

-Fuel consumption and various other parameters reflecting the impacts of fire on vegetation, such as tree mortality or timescales of post-fire recovery, are still poorly constrained by observations.
-This strongly hampers improvements in DGVM model parameterisation and evaluation and in fire emission estimation.
+- The scientific user community has an emergent request for fire patch products, which describe the characteristics of individual fires identified through spatiotemporal clustering.
+Fire patch products shall be computed from and provided complementary to Fire\cci pixel products.
+The patch products shall contain information on fire patch morphology and dynamics and shall be evaluated and documented to users. - Fuel consumption and various other parameters reflecting the impacts of fire on vegetation, such as tree mortality or timescales of post-fire recovery, are still poorly constrained by observations, but are essential to improve the parameterisation and evaluation of DGVM models and of fire emission estimates.
 Related product developments are therefore highly recommended.
-A common suggestion in this direction is the production of combined burned area - FRP products.
+A common suggestion in this direction is the production of combined burned area FRP products.
+Also the provision of fire temperature estimates shall be envisaged. - Algorithms and products allowing to identify and quantify of crop residue burning shall be envisaged to improve fire emission estimation and air quality forecasting.